Local SEO is both misunderstood and undervalued by a lot of business owners nowadays.

 This week, Google finally confirmed what many have been suspecting and speculating on for months: the very last elements of the Penguin 4.0 update have been rolled out and applied.

-The primary goal in every marketing campaign is to reach out or become apparent to a large percentage of your targeted audience – the people or companies who will be likely to gravitate towards your brand's products or services.
-Historically, advertising agencies have used the distribution and display of billboard,
+The primary goal in every marketing campaign is to reach out or become apparent to a large percentage of your targeted audience.

 There seem to be a never ending list of “things to do” for SEO.
-What with content, social media, outreach, link building, advertising and all the rest we often let the on-page side of things slide.
-For small businesses it is often the most confusing aspect of digital marketing.
-Here we look at 8 of the most important pieces of optimisation you should do on your website.
+What with content, social media, SEO outreach, link building, advertising and all the rest we often let the on-page side of things slide.

 We’re always excited to head to Brighton SEO.
 Twice a year the UK’s top digital marketing and SEO experts descend on Brighton for the best conference the world has to offer.